Campervan Tech & Electrics

 Strip away the spec sheets and this is the real decision.

 The all-in-ones are lovely.
 One box, a few cables, a tidy install, one app, one warranty.
 For a lot of people that's exactly right, and the Clayton in particular has made van electrics accessible to people who'd never wire a busbar in their life.
-But you're trusting everything to a single sealed unit, and the day it dies you're not swapping a £150 part, you're replacing the whole thing.
+But you're trusting everything to a single sealed unit.
+The 3am version of that risk is the one to picture: a flat battery, no hook-up within reach, and a fault you can't split into a cheap part, because the cheap part is the whole £3,000-odd box.

 Victron asks more of you up front and pays you back later.
 It's fiddlier to build and easier to get wrong, but a Victron system can be nursed, repaired and upgraded piece by piece for a decade, and even sold off in parts if you ever break the van.
 If you keep your vans a long time, that adds up.